juampahc/stickney/README.md

 This project is intended to be used as a tool to deploy a set of models by using a `hub-repository` either custom or public, like [HuggingFace](https://huggingface.co/models).
 It allows quick testing reducing the need of creating more than one artifact's replicas.
 It can still be used in production, but as said earlier: this will not allow model parallelism: all users will have access to the same model.

-IMPORTANT: Performance issues may arise, specially in CPU when assignment of cores is needed.
+IMPORTANT: Performance issues may arise, specially in CPU scenarios where of cores is needed.

 - For CPU features please check: [https://docs.vllm.ai/en/stable/getting_started/installation/cpu/index.html#supported-features](https://docs.vllm.ai/en/stable/getting_started/installation/cpu/index.html#supported-features)
 - For the VLLM list of supported models please check: [https://docs.vllm.ai/en/stable/models/supported_models.html#list-of-text-only-language-models](https://docs.vllm.ai/en/stable/models/supported_models.html#list-of-text-only-language-models)